Investment

 Examples of investment rules

-Example #1 — Dollar-Cost Averaging (DCA)
+Example #1 — Dollar-cost averaging (DCA)

 Buy $50 of Bitcoin every first Monday of the month at 10:00.